vinnyA3/animego-dl/README.md

 ## Dependencies

+> [!NOTE]
-> :warning: Sorry Windows users, things have been tested on Linux & MacOS only.
+> Sorry Windows users, things have been tested on Linux & MacOS only.
 Support
 > might be coming soon.

 First, make sure you have the following installed on your machine: